arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="fontawesome pulled icons.png" title="fontawesome pulled icons" alt="fontawesome pulled icons">}}

-## Transform fontawesome icons in Angular
+## Transform Font Awesome icons in Angular

-we can scale,position,flip and rotate icons using `transform` attribute of fontawesome selector in Angular.
+we can scale,position,flip and rotate icons using `transform` attribute of Font Awesome selector in Angular.

 And further we can combine them for some beautiful effects.

-To scale fontawesome icons using transform attribute use `shrink-x` or `grow-x`.
+To scale Font Awesome icons using transform attribute use `shrink-x` or `grow-x`.
 Where `x` is any numeric value including decimals.

 ```
 <fa-icon [icon]="['fas', 'snowboarding']"></fa-icon>